XuZuoLizzie/preprint-classification/README.md

 If you would like to run this pipeline using your own datasets.
 Please convert your data into a TSV file.
-Please refer to the sample dataset `preprint_classification_data.tsv` in `data` directory.
+Please refer to the sample dataset `preprints.tsv` in `data/` directory.
-In the TSV file, there should be at least two columns: one named `text`, which stores plain text; Another named `study type`, which stores the labels.